 - Once logged into your Account Management Portal, click “Menu” in the upper right hand corner.

 - Then, select “Connect Stripe”.

 Design Manager released credit card processing, ACH or bank transfers and a “pass through fee” feature that allows you to charge processing fees to your clients.
-To keep up to speed on the releases, please visit the release notes page.

 This article is part one of a three-part series on how to use Design Manager to get paid faster and easier by accepting online payments, so stay tuned!